shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Increment storage

 The increment storage is used to store the state and display it in the Administration.
 This storage increments or decrements a given key in a transaction-safe way, which causes locks upon the storage.
-Therefore, we recommend moving this load to a separate Redis:
+Therefore, we recommend moving this source of server load to a separate Redis:

 ```yaml
 shopware: